-- 6 The Kachemak Bay State Park and Kachemak Bay State Wilderness Park Trail Management - 7 Plan is needed as a strategic tool to plot the course of trail management in the coming years. - 8 Plan recommendations are based on an analysis of existing access points, trails, the park - 9 environment and resources, land ownership and status, and current and anticipated trends in - 10 recreational use.
-The plan identifies management objectives and establishes guidelines for - the future use and development of trails in KBSP and KBSWP.
-The primary purposes of this plan are to provide: - 13 - A trail system which allows for optimum recreational use of the area while protecting the natural resources of the park. - A consistent set of principles and policies for trail management. - A basis for future funding. - A roadmap for the trail building and maintenance efforts. - A trail system that is user friendly and safe. - 20
+The Kachemak Bay State Park and Kachemak Bay State Wilderness Park Trail Management Plan is needed as a strategic tool to plot the course of trail management in the coming years.
+Plan recommendations are based on an analysis of existing access points, trails, the park environment and resources, land ownership and status, and current and anticipated trends in recreational use.
+The plan identifies management objectives and establishes guidelines for the future use and development of trails in KBSP and KBSWP.
+The primary purposes of this plan are to provide:

+- A trail system which allows for optimum recreational use of the area while protecting the natural resources of the park. - A consistent set of principles and policies for trail management. - A basis for future funding. - A roadmap for the trail building and maintenance efforts. - A trail system that is user friendly and safe.

-21 Planning Process
+Planning Process

-- The Department of Natural Resources (DNR) began the planning process to revise the 1995 Kachemak Bay State Park Management Plan in 2013, and the Trail Plan was started in 2014.
-Public scoping workshops were held in Anchorage, Homer and surrounding communities to gather information and identify issues and concerns.
-Many comments were received during - the scoping phase of the process that focused on trails and trail maintenance.
-To learn more - 27 specific details about how people use the park and would like to use the park, additional - focus group meetings were held in 2015 and 2016 with a variety of user groups. - 29 - 30 The Public Review Draft (PRD) of this plan was released September 19, 2018 with a - 31 deadline for public comments to be received by October 19.
-The public comment period was - 32 later extended to November 16.
-Public meetings on the PRD were held in Homer in October - and November of 2018. - 34
+The Alaska Department of Natural Resources (ADNR) began the planning process to revise the 1995 Kachemak Bay State Park Management Plan in 2013, and the Trail Plan was started in 2014.
+Public scoping workshops were held in Anchorage, Homer, and surrounding communities to gather information and identify issues and concerns.
+Many comments were received during the scoping phase of the process that focused on trails and trail maintenance.
+To learn more specific details about how people use the park and would like to use the park, additional focus group meetings were held in 2015 and 2016 with a variety of user groups.

+The Public Review Draft (PRD) of this plan was released September 19, 2018 with a deadline for public comments to be received by October 19.
+The public comment period was later extended to November 16.
+Public meetings on the PRD were held in Homer in October and November of 2018.

-35 Trail Inventory Process
+Trail Inventory Process

-- 36 In the Spring of 2011, a Trail Inventory and Assessment Project began in Kachemak Bay - 37 State Park and has proven to be a major asset in the development of this plan.
-The pilot - 38 program was initiated by the Kachemak Bay State Park Citizens Advisory Board using the - 39 National Park Service's (NPS) River Trails and Conservation Assistance Program resources. - 40 It was a collaborative effort between State Parks, the U.S. Forest Service (USFS), and the - 41 Alaska Department of Natural Resources' Land Records Information Section.
-Park staff - 42 used Global Positioning System (GPS) and ground station equipment to hike and catalog the - 43 condition, features and exact locations of the trails within the park.
+In the Spring of 2011, a Trail Inventory and Assessment Project began in Kachemak Bay State Park and has proven to be a major asset in the development of this plan.
+The pilot program was initiated by the Kachemak Bay State Park Citizens Advisory Board using the National Park Service's (NPS) River Trails and Conservation Assistance Program resources.
+It was a collaborative effort between State Parks, the U.S. Forest Service (USFS), and the Alaska Department of Natural Resources' Land Records Information Section.
+Park staff used Global Positioning System (GPS) and ground station equipment to hike and catalog the condition, features, and exact locations of the trails within the park.

-1 The project plan was to map existing trail centerlines as accurately as possible while

-2 recording basic trail condition and associated constructed features found directly adjacent to

-3 the trail and processing and archiving these data in a Geographical Information System

-4 (GIS).
-Over two summers the field mapping crew used GPS units with sub-meter accuracy

-5 and basic trail inventory equipment to collect data for approximately 265 miles of trails.
-The

-6 crew collected information based on uniform standards like those adopted by the USFS and type; trail structures such as bridges, culverts, boardwalks, and signs; trailheads and associated features including gates, kiosks, parking, fee stations, and toilets; physical features such as ford sites and viewpoints; and photographs with spatial coordinates to create photo
+The project plan was to map existing trail centerlines as accurately as possible while recording basic trail condition and associated constructed features found directly adjacent to the trail and processing and archiving these data in a Geographical Information System (GIS).
+Over two summers the field mapping crew used GPS units with sub-meter accuracy and basic trail inventory equipment to collect data for approximately 265 miles of trails.
+The crew collected information based on uniform standards like those adopted by the USFS and utilized by the NPS and the Municipality of Anchorage.
+The data included trail centerlines; trail condition information such as amount of brush, erosion, trail width, grade, and surface type; trail structures such as bridges, culverts, boardwalks, and signs; trailheads and associated features including gates, kiosks, parking, fee stations, and toilets; physical features such as ford sites and viewpoints; and photographs with spatial coordinates to create photo links.